Walking Between Worlds -1

 Unequivocal reminders of our mortality, North Leith Burial Ground, Edinburgh, Scotland

-The steps we take between an information stop on a guided walk such as this, or when on errands, from one hiatus to the next, are equally, if not more important – they are an opportunity for exchange with others or silent contemplation in the middle of busyness.
+The steps we take between an information stop on a guided walk such as this, or when on errands, from one hiatus to the next, are equally, if not more important.
+They are an opportunity for exchange with others or silent contemplation in the middle of busyness.

 Pilrig Park Community Woodland